Dilshanee/BIOS611_Project_METABRIC/README.md

 ## Overview

-The METABRIC (Molecular Taxonomy of Breast Cancer International Consortium) dataset is a large, well-characterized breast cancer cohort containing genomic, transcriptomic, and clinical information for 1,904 patients.
+The METABRIC (Molecular Taxonomy of Breast Cancer International Consortium) dataset is a large, well-characterized breast cancer cohort containing genomic, transcriptomic, and clinical information for 1,904 breast cancer patients.

 This project uses the subset containing:
 - 31 clinical variables